 If boiling is not possible, treat water with chemicals.
 Try to filter sediment by using a coffee filter, t-shirt, or whatever you can to make it as clear as possible.
 Each Potable Aqua tablet contains 20 mg of Tetraglycine Hydroperiodide, which liberates 8 mg of titratable iodine when used.
 In 30 minutes the iodine will make the water safe to drink.

 Therefore we feel you must have at least one stainless steel container 32oz or larger.
 (Keep in mind that this would mean boiling water 4 times a day to meet your 1 gallon drinking needs.)
 Don't go too much larger though as weight could be an issue.

-Price: $20 and up
+Typical Price: $20 and up

 Can be used with an in-line water-filter for quick collection.
-Nearly an entire days supply of drinking water.
-Fill up before leaving home, despite the initial weight, you'll have at least 24 hours to find more.
+Holds nearly an entire days supply of drinking water.
+Fill up before leaving home if you can, it will be heavy at first, but you'll have at least 24 hours to find more.

 A cheap way to store 100 gallons of water is the waterBOB storage bag + pump system.
 It sits in your bathtub when full.
 Best to fill before a big storm hits that could flood or break water lines or wells.
 Can be reused if sterilized after each use with bleach.
+BPA Free.